Peter Cowlam is the author of literary fiction, plays and poetry. His most recent

 political, religious and literary figures.
 His plays have been performed widely.

-in Dartmoor.
+interest in Dartmoor.
 Read more.

 Sam Richards is a musician, writer and academic, who in his student years in London